THE ALBUM

 A song about being in a dark place.

-In my experience such songs are typically written when in a shuttered wintry moment, and seldom if ever while on a summer beach.
-The first line of this song has been in my head since the mid 1990s, when I often used to take a shortcut through a cold damp (into the bones cold) Victorian-era train station.
+The first line of this song has been in my head since the mid 1990s, when I often used to pass through a cold-to-the bones train station.

 3. Do you want to?

-A “youthful scream at the world” sort of song.
-Straight to the point with just a tad of arrogant swagger.
+A “youthful scream at the world”, with just a tad of arrogant swagger.

 4. Spring snow melts

-Conspiracy theorists might argue that there is an unspoken agenda to roll back universal suffrage, most straightforwardly by leaving voters so utterly disillusioned that they choose not to exercise their right to vote … thus leaving the way free for vested interested to monopolize and direct the electoral process.
 Don’t tell me that things are going to get better.
-An unashamedly pessimistic track.
 When even the spring sunshine on the snow-covered Jura skyline fails to herald the hope of a new beginning …

 5. Lucky but damned